+Using instances of parallel evolution in salmonid fishes, I aim to better understand the predictability of evolution, particularly of ecological divergence.
 Arctic charr is one of the most diverse vertebrate species and has repeatedly evolved diverse ecotypes across lakes in the northern hemisphere, including in Scotland and Siberia.
 These ecotypes include benthic-feeding specialists (‘benthivorous’) occupying the littoral-profundal habitat, plankton-feeding specialists (‘planktivorous’) living in the open water, fish-feeding specialists (‘piscivorous’).

 Despite numerous studies investigating the ecological and phenotypic adaptation to different trophic niches and habitats, we still have a limited understanding about the extent of phenotypic parallelism in this species and how replicated ecotypes have evolved.

 Integrating ecological, phenotypic, population genomic and gene expression data I aim to understand i) how replicated ecotypes have evolved, ii) if parallel genomic and functional changes underly parallel evolution and iii) what determines or constrains the extent of parallel phenotypic and genomic evolution.
 Together, this will provide us with a better understanding of the repeatability of evolution, allowing us to better predict evolutionary responses in the face of environmental change.